 Is registration expensive?

 The Department of Historic Resources (DHR) and National Park Service (NPS) do not charge any fees for any part of the registration process.
 Costs may be incurred for items such as maps, postage, photo prints, photocopies, and other materials the author includes with the nomination packet.
-Many property owners successfully complete the Preliminary Information Forms and National Register of Historic Places nominations with advice from department staff.
-The preparation of a nomination is more complex and if possible, property owners may wish to pay a consultant to do the work for them.
-We suggest that they review our Trades or Trades or Consultants Directory and contact several consultants to compare estimated costs.
+Many property owners successfully complete the Preliminary Information Form with advice from department staff.
+The preparation of a nomination is more complex and if possible, property owners may wish to pay a consultant to undertake this portion of the process.
+We suggest that they review our Historic Trades & Consultants Directory and contact several consultants to compare estimated costs.
 Regardless of who prepares a nomination, a nomination must be reviewed and approved by DHR before it will be scheduled for presentation to the Virginia State Review Board and the Board of Historic Resources.
 There are costs associated with ordering a register plaque for a historic property, and, again, contacting suppliers and comparing estimated costs and designs is recommended.

 Are grants available for registering a property or for maintenance and repairs of a registered property?